 I DREW THIS CARTOON for my portfolio in response to what I saw as being an over commercial, heavy handed response to small cottage industries, mostly run by impoverished township dwellers, capitalising where they could on Mandela's name.
 I felt that Mandela belonged to the people - all of us - who love him, and that trademarking his name was the ill-advised approach of his over zealous capitalistic lawyers.

 Years down the line, after seeing how con artists have abused our founding father's name for their own (very gross) profit, I understand the need to protect the intellectual property which makes up the Mandela brand.
-But I still feel it should not be enforced against the little guy trying to eke out a living, or the artist wanting to make a comment.
+But I still feel it should not be enforced against the little guy trying to eke out a living, or the artist wanting to pay tribute or make a comment.